CVHub520/X-AnyLabeling/docs/en/user_guide.md

 In the top menu bar, users can select the desired language from the **Language** dropdown menu.
 The software currently supports **Chinese** and **English**.
 After switching the language, the software will automatically restart.
 Please ensure that all data is saved before switching to prevent data loss.

+## 7. User Configuration

+The user configuration file for `X-AnyLabeling` is located in the `.xanylabelingrc` file in the current user's directory.
+You can find this file at the following locations:

+- **Linux**: `~/.xanylabelingrc`
+- **Windows**: `C:\Users\<username>\.xanylabelingrc`

+In this configuration file, you can adjust various user-customized settings, such as interface layout, keyboard shortcuts, and more.

 ### 7.1 Keyboard Shortcut Settings